santiagoahl/Intermediate-python-concepts/README.md

 # intermediate-python-concepts
-Here I'm gonna submit some important concepts and tools of this language in form of code.
+Here I'm gonna submit some important concepts and tools of this language in form of code and short explanations.